-Madison Prep will implement the International Baccalaureate (IB) Middle Years Programme (MYP) in grades 6 through 10 and the Diploma Programme (DP) in grades 11 and 12.
-The school will first implement the MYP Programme with 120 boys in grades 6 and 7 in 2012-13.
+Madison Prep will implement the International Baccalaureate (IB) Middle Years Programme (MYP) in grades 6 through 10 and the Diploma Programme (DP) in grades 11 and 12 in both schools.
+Each school will first implement the MYP Programme with 60 boys and 60 girls in grades 6 in 2012-13.
+Madison Prep will also apply for IB Candidate School recognition with the International Baccalaureate Organisation (IBO) the same year for both schools, and follow the organization's new Rules for Candidate Schools and Standards and Practices for MYP, DP and all IB schools towards both schools becoming fully recognized as IB World Schools by the completion of their fifth year of operation.

-Presently, there are 3,286 schools in 141 countries that are authorized to provide the IB Programme to 743,000 students ages 3 to 19.
+Presently, there are 3,286 IB World Schools in 141 countries that are authorized to provide the IB Programme to 743,000 students ages 3 to 19.
 The United States has 1,298 IB schools: 285 offer the Primary Years Programme, 443 offer the Middle Years Programme, and 752 offer the Diploma Programme.
 The first U.S. IB school was authorized in 1971.